 Intuitive thinking, the training of hunches, is a much-neglected and essential feature of productive thinking not only in formal academic disciplines but also in everyday life.
 The shrewd guess, the fertile hypothesis, the courageous leap to a tentative conclusion - these are the most valuable coin of the thinker at work, whatever his line of work.
 Can school children be led to master this gift?
 (Bruner 1966, 13-14)

 It is rarely an easy path to tread:

 The steps further involve forming a hypothesis.
 "A hypothesis is a conjectural statement, a tentative proposition about the relation between two or more phenomena or variables (ibid.)"
 Many persons think they know when they believe they know.
-Frederick N. Kerlinger suggests that man employs four methods of "knowing" (Kerlinger and Lee, 2000:6-8).
+There is a problem there.
+Frederick N. Kerlinger suggests that man employs four methods of "knowing" (Kerlinger and Lee, 2000, 6-8).
 However, what Kerlinger calls "methods" intertwine and cannot be separated from one another full well, so let us just call them strands of a rope.
+Or compare them to four pigs in a pigsty, four pigs that mingle there, grunting at times, squealing at other times.
 They do not exclude one another mutually, nor are they independent of each other.
-For example, it is possible to hold religious beliefs which are tenacious (wilful), authoritative (having respect) and reasonable (due to id associations, in part).
+It is often possible to know which pig grunts, but wehen they squeal together and move about, it may be hard.
+All the same it is possible to hold three grunting little pigs in one's arm without being overawed: Religious beliefs which are tenacious (wilful), authoritative (having respect) and reasonable (due to id associations, in part) may be held.